-AT&T provides a diverse selection of goods and services that differ by sector and functions in three reportable industry segments.
+AT&T provides a diverse selection of goods and services that differ by sector and function in three reportable industry segments.
 These industry segments comprise AT&T’s units.

-- WarnerMedia: WarnerMedia is a leading media and entertainment company that creates and distributes premium and popular content from a diverse array of talented storytellers and journalists to global audiences through its consumer brands.
-The WarnerMedia division creates, publishes, and distributes feature films, tv shows, video games, as well as other material in a variety of personal and interactive forms.
+WarnerMedia: WarnerMedia is a leading media and entertainment company that creates and distributes premium and popular content from a diverse array of talented storytellers and journalists to global audiences through its consumer brands.
+The WarnerMedia division creates, publishes, and distributes feature films, tv shows, video games, and other material in various personal and interactive forms.
 It comprises Turner, which runs multichannel basic TV networks and digital assets and sells advertisements; Home Box Office, which provides premium pay-TV as well as the HBO Max subscription platform and worldwide streaming; and Viacom, which manages omnichannel basic Television networks and digital properties and sells advertisement.
-WarnerMedia also comprises Warner Bros., which manufactures, distributes, and licenses television programming and feature films, as well as distributes other home media and gaming items
+WarnerMedia also comprises Warner Bros., which manufactures, distributes, and licenses television programming and feature films, as well as distributes other home media and gaming items.